 In Edinburgh, there are two parts of the city center: Old town and New Town.
 The old and new areas are divided by the Princes Street Gardens and within walking distance from each other, making New Town the best area to stay for sightseeing.

-In New Town, you will find cool designer labels, antique shops, nice bars, restaurants as well as vibrant nightlife.
+In New Town, you will find cool designer labels, antique shops, nice bars, restaurants as well as a vibrant nightlife.
 Start your night by having an amazing dinner at a gourmet restaurant in New Town and then check out the chic Scottish bars along George Street which is the center of entertainment in Edinburgh.

 There are also great shops in New Town.
 In the famous shopping area of Princes Street, you won’t realize how much time has passed while strolling the stores!